 I also really appreciate how supportive these traditions are of people working and exploring on their own – or working in groups.
-From what I have come to understand, thanks to a thoughtful and thorough titled, Drawing Down the Moon: Witches, Druids, Goddess-Worshippers, and Other Pagans in America, by Margot Adler, it feels like a great deal of freedom and creativity is supported and welcomed in this tradition.
+I quickly understood, thanks to a thoughtful and thorough book titled, Drawing Down the Moon: Witches, Druids, Goddess-Worshippers, and Other Pagans in America, by Margot Adler, that a great deal of freedom and creativity are very much supported and welcomed in this tradition.
 There are no major rules to follow and no structured hierarchy making any rules.
 Loving it!
-This speaks volumes to me and is a big part of the reason I feel so at home in all of this.
+This spoke volumes to me and was a big part of the reason I felt so at home with all of this.

 I want to take a moment to offer a big shout out to Margot Adler and her awesome book.
 It felt like a perfect introduction into the history, philosophy, and traditions of witchcraft, Paganism, and Wicca.
-I feel like I have a fairly solid foundation from which to move forth in my explorations.
+It gave me a fairly solid foundation from which to move forth in my explorations.
 Highly recommended if you feel these traditions speaking to you.
 The back of Adler’s book refers to “groups that are non-authoritarian in spirit and share the belief that there is no one single path to divinity.”
 Yes!

 One of the main lessons I have learned over the course of my spiritual path is that we all come to Spirit, Goddess, Source, The Universe in whatever way works best for us.
 Whatever speaks to us is what speaks to us.
 We cannot be told by others how to worship or pray or connect with The Universe.
 We can be pointed in certain directions of course – and get instruction from others on what has worked for them of course – but, ultimately, our path is our own and what works for others may not work for us and vice versa.
 Too many people have been turned off to a deeper connection with their own heart and soul by being told how they are supposed to be doing it – and how they are not supposed to be doing it.
 Being told what Source is or isn’t.
 Who, what, where, why, and how they should or shouldn’t be worshipping, praying, communing, connecting, seeking, journeying.
 Argh.
 It just doesn’t work.
 But, I am not here to get off on a rant about organized religious and spiritual groups – let’s save that for later, shall we?